 Okay, I have slipped another town into the list.
 Banff isn’t actually a city but how can you write about beautiful Canada and not include Banff?
 This little resort town is the base for Rocky Mountain adventures and one of the prettiest cities in Canada.
-It is also situated in Canada’s most popular national park, Banff National Park.
+It is also in Canada’s most popular national park, Banff National Park.

-If you’re looking to explore natural Canada at its best then don’t miss lovely Banff.
+If you’re looking to explore natural Canada at its best, don’t miss lovely Banff.
 It might be small but there are plenty of things to do in Banff.

 Canada is renowned for its scenic natural wonders, from towering mountain cliffs, majestic blue lakes fed by glaciers, lush forests and uninhabited prairies.
 Many cities are steeped in rich maritime history, sprinkled with historic buildings and filled with friendly locals.
 Canada boasts many of the world’s most scenic cities.